 Superior organizational skills with the ability to manage numerous projects and people simultaneously.

-Knowledge of or willingness to learn bibliographic software (EndNote), computer-based literature searches (Medline) and other various software or internet search.
+Knowledge of or willingness to learn bibliographic software (EndNote) and computer-based literature searches (Medline).

 Rutgers, The State University of New Jersey, is a leading national public research university and the state's preeminent, comprehensive public institution of higher education.
 Rutgers is dedicated to teaching that meets the highest standards of excellence; to conducting research that breaks new ground; and to turning knowledge into solutions for local, national, and global communities.
 As it was ...at our founding in 1766, the heart of our mission is preparing students to become productive members of society and good citizens of the world.
 Rutgers teaches across the full educational spectrum: preschool to precollege; undergraduate to graduate and postdoctoral; and continuing education for professional and personal advancement.
 Rutgers is New Jersey's land-grant institution and one of the nation's foremost research universities, and as such, we educate, make discoveries, serve as an engine of economic growth, and generate ideas for improving people's lives.